-The Center for International Education encourages you to seek advice from credible immigration and legal resources, such as the following list provide.
+The International Student Services encourages you to seek advice from credible immigration and legal resources, such as the following list provide.
 It is not advised to take legal advice from online resources/blogs or friends/family members, which are not always correct or reflect current legal information.

 Do I Need a Lawyer?

 Immigration Questions: Before contacting a lawyer regarding an immigration issue, we advise you to consult with your International Student Advisor and visit the USCIS website for current information.

 Arrested/Detained Questions: Getting arrested can have an impact on your ability to continue your studies at UW Bothell and negatively impact your legal F1 status in the U.S. Please contact your International Student Advisor and a lawyer for support right away.